South Korean passport

-The Republic of Korea passport, commonly referred to as the South Korean passport, are travel documents issued to a South Korean citizen to facilitate their international travel.
+The Republic of Korea passport, commonly known as the South Korean passport, are travel documents issued to South Korean citizens to facilitate their international travel.
 Like any other passport, South Korean passports serve as proof for passport holders' personal information, such as nationality and date of birth.

-South Korean passports are issued by the Ministry of Foreign Affairs and delegated to Provincial Governments and Municipalities.
-Korean Passports have been printed by the Korea Minting and Security Printing Corporation (KOMSCO) since 1973.
-On 21 December 2021, issuing of the next generation biometric passports to South Korean citizens had begun, which was delayed by one year as planned due to the COVID-19 pandemic.
+South Korean passports are issued by the Ministry of Foreign Affairs and delegated to provincial governments and municipalities.
+Korean passports have been printed by the Korea Minting and Security Printing Corporation (KOMSCO) since 1973.
+On 21 December 2021, issuing of the next generation biometric passports to South Korean citizens begun, which was delayed by a year due to the COVID-19 pandemic.